 What's a fair price for gold in NJ?

-A fair price is typically 80% or more of the calculated melt value of your gold.
-The melt value is based on weight, purity, and the day's spot price.
-Be cautious of any buyer offering less than 70% of melt.
+Be cautious of any buyer who will not show you a transparent, itemized calculation.
 Cash 4 Gold Trading Post uses XRF testing to give you an accurate, transparent valuation at any of our six New Jersey locations.

 Where do I get the most cash for gold in New Jersey?